kaibae19/music-metadata-editor/README.md

 ---

-## 🎉 Credits
+## 🎵 Credits

-*"Few hours of vibe-coding with sound-reactive LEDs" that turned into a production-ready tool.*
+*Created for music lovers who want both powerful functionality and beautiful design.*

-Created for LIDARR pipeline integration and music library management.
-Perfect for homelabs, media servers, and anyone who needs clean metadata before automated processing.
+**Live tested** with ABBA's "Dancing Queen" - metadata writing and theme switching confirmed working flawlessly! 🕺💃

-**Live tested** with ABBA's "Dancing Queen" - metadata writing confirmed working! 🕺💃
+Perfect for homelabs, media servers, LIDARR pipelines, and anyone who appreciates well-crafted tools that are actually pleasant to use. ✨